NehaJantre/3-Crypto-Arbitrage-Application/README.md

-# Module 3 Challenge - Application to sort through historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase
+# Module 3 Challenge - Crypto Arbitrage

+## Application to sort through historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase

 This is a python command-line interface application that sorts through historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.
 The three phases of financial analysis(data collection, preparation, and analysis) is used to determine if any arbitrage opportunities exist for Bitcoin.